exuvo/kbot/README.md

 ======

 This is the control program for a tracked robot called Kartobot.
 It uses active sonar and a camera to navigate its surroundings.
-The goal is for it to be able to survive independently while also supporting high-level remote control from a pc or mobile phone.
+Listens to high-level remote control from a pc or mobile phone.
+The goal is for it to be able to survive handling the controls to a 5 year old.
+It should activly avoid hitting walls even if it is receiving commands to do so.

 [Build log](http://elektronikforumet.com/forum/viewtopic.php?f=3&t=66441) (requires registration to view pictures there, [pictures only here](http://exuvo.se/gallery/usergallery/exuvo/gallery/gallery/kbot)).